AvaloniaUI/Avalonia.Samples/src/Avalonia.Samples/MVVM/BasicMvvmSample/README.md

 ```
 ### Step 5: See it in action

-In your IDE hit `Debug [F5]`.
+In your IDE hit `Run` or `Debug`.
 You should see the following result:

 ![Result](_docs/result_2.png)

-## Solution 3 : Use any other MVVM Framework
+## Approach 3 : Use any other MVVM Framework

 Even though Avalonia ships ReactiveUI by default, you are not tied to it.
 You can use it side by side with other MVVM Frameworks or can completely replace it.
-Among others here is a short list of famous MVVM Frameworks:
+Among others here is a short list of popular MVVM Frameworks for your consideration:

 - <a href="https://www.reactiveui.net" target="_blank">[ReactiveUI]</a>
 - <a href="https://docs.microsoft.com/en-us/windows/communitytoolkit/mvvm/introduction" target="_blank">[CommunityToolkit.MVVM]</a>